ian-kang/djangomarketplace/README.md

 On the left, you can utilize the sidebar to filter through listings according to certain parameters, including: price range, category, and condition.
 By clicking "Apply Filters", the page will refresh and give you the listings that fit the desired criteria.
 "Clear Filters" will reset everything to show all listings.

-The search bar at the top left can be used at any time to look up listings by keywords.
+The search bar at the top middle can be used at any time to look up listings by keywords.

 In order to get more information about a particular listing, click anywhere on the row besides the username under the "Posted By" column (doing this will redirect you to the user's profile page).
 From there you can get a more up close view of the user's uploaded image and read the full description.

 From the listing's page, you can also click on the username of the seller to go to their profile.
-Information displayed will be similar to your own profile in that their username, email, and listings will be shown.
+Information displayed will be similar to your own profile in that their username and listings will be shown.
+You can also click "Back" to go back to the main listings page.

 # Mail